Showing posts with label Thi. Janaki Raman. Show all posts

 “Please come in washing your legs.
 Let’s have dinner together”

-After dinner, they were chit chatting till midnight.
+After dinner, they were chit-chatting till midnight.
 The village used to go to sleep by half past six.
-The place became quiet without bustle of the village except the chirpings of crickets.
-The bells hanging in the neck of bulls sounded somewhere.
+The place became quiet without the bustle of the village except the chirping of crickets.
+The bells hanging in the necks of bulls sounded somewhere.
 A child was crying elsewhere.

 The cool wind that was blowing a while ago also stopped.
 Chinna Swamy fell asleep.